dirkbig/GSy-sandbox-sim/README.md

 python run_microgrid.py
 ```

-Since dependancy on Matlibplot, the 'python is not installed as framework' error could be occurring.
+Since dependency on Matlibplot, the 'python is not installed as framework' error could be occurring.
 If so:
 ```
 echo "backend: TkAgg" >> ~/.matplotlib/matplotlibrc
 python run_microgrid.py